bukovyn/CentOS-7-Server/README.md

 Retype new password:
 passwd: all authentication tokens updated successfully.
 ```
+:grey_exclamation: *Note: In code snippets with more than one line, `$` denotes user input into the command line.
+It is not part of the command, it is simply there to help distinguish input from output.
+Lines without `$` are output from the console as a result of the command.*

 This will prompt you to type the password twice and now you can [`ssh`](http://www2.stat.duke.edu/comp/security/ssh_man.html) into the server as that user.

 Next, we'll look at how to add root privileges for a specific user.